fleaflet/flutter_map/docs/plugins/list.md

 - the plugin includes a runnable example and/or screenshots,

-- the PR body uses correct grammar and spelling,
+- the PR body & plugin description uses correct grammar and spelling,
+- the plugin description contains the words ' - IN BETA' after the author link on the same line if your plugin is in beta,
-- the PR body accurately and concisely represents your plugin,
+- the plugin description accurately and concisely represents your plugin,
-- the PR body closely follows the format below
+- the plugin description closely follows the format below
 :::